 The use of SSRIs such as Citalopram is considered safe during breastfeeding and may not affect maternal health.
 Nursing infants do not experience any major side effects or developmental problems with maternal use of SSRI drugs.

 But your doctor may prescribe you SSRIs while you are breastfeeding only when it is necessary for your health.
 If you have not been taking any antidepressants during your pregnancy, your doctor may prescribe you a drug that secretes into breast milk in the least possible amounts.
 Citalopram may not be your doctor’s first choice of SSRI while you are breastfeeding if you have not been using it during your pregnancy or before it (4).
 There are several medications that are compatible with breastfeeding and no mother should feel like she has to choose between breastfeeding and taking care of her mental health concerns.

 Handling DepressionÂ While Breastfeeding

 Many women suffer from depression due to extreme physical and emotional changes after giving birth.
 Untreated depression can cause severe damage to a woman’s health.
-Therefore, if your doctor considers it absolutely essential to prescribe you a safe antidepressant drug while you are breastfeeding, you can consider using it without fear of severe side effects.
+Therefore, if your doctor considers it absolutely essential to prescribe you a safe antidepressant drug while you are breastfeeding, you can consider using it without fear of severe side effects (6).

 - Women with postpartum depression can experience many symptoms such as negative thoughts, decreased appetite, difficulty sleeping, irritability and panic attacks.